pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Continually learning

-In in the beginning of my career I worked as a web developer with several small companies.
-There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day to day work completed.
+In the beginning of my career, I worked as a web developer for several small companies.
+There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day-to-day work completed.

 I would learn new programming languages and tools on my own time that seemed interesting and would unlock the skills to build websites or applications in a new way.

-Independent and self-directed learning appeared to be the industry norm to me.
-The people building the web were responsible for their own education, keeping their skills up to date, and knowing which tools would be relevant.
+To me, self-directed and independent learning appeared to be the industry norm.The people building the web were responsible for their own education, keeping their skills up to date, and knowing which tools would be relevant.
 Myself and those I knew would spend time outside of work for learning and development activities.

-Without a clear path for development, people tended to learn technical skills, those that are commonly discussed and easy to demonstrate for job applications.
+Without a clear path for development, people tended to learn technical skills—those that are commonly discussed and easy to demonstrate for job applications.
 But we might have been missing out on critical career development knowledge from structured learning pathways.

 ---